Starry Internet overview: Fast, affordable internet, no strings attached

 How does Starry Internet fixed wireless internet work?

-If you’re familiar with fixed wireless internet, you may associate it with, but Starry’s technology is intended and optimized for the urban setting.
-So much so, in fact, that Starry is able to deliver speeds and value that rival and providers in some of the biggest US markets.
+If you’re familiar with fixed wireless internet, you may associate it with rural internet, but Starry’s technology is intended and optimized for the urban setting.
+So much so, in fact, that Starry is able to deliver speeds and value that rival fiber and cable internet providers in some of the biggest US markets.
 It’s a little different from fiber or cable internet, though, so let’s get into a bit about how Starry works before moving on to availability, plans and service terms.

 Starry transmits wireless internet signals from base stations (aka Starry Titans), which are strategically affixed to a radio tower or the top of a building — something high up where signal interference is minimal.